 There is no ritual more British than afternoon tea.
 This fun little luxury is typically served between 3:00 and 5:00PM.
 If your baby is eating solid food, they may enjoy having a nibble of the tiny sandwiches or scones, but the best part will be all the fawning attention they get from the other ladies enjoying afternoon tea!

 Dramatically housed in a former power station, Tate Modern is now one of the most visited modern art museums in the world.
 Modern art tends to be more interesting for infants than traditional paintings.
 The shapes are different, the colors are vibrant and things just look different than normal.
 That said, this is still a museum and they can’t touch, so they will likely lose interest after a while.

 Natural History Museum

-A world renowned centre of research, the specimens on display at London's Natural History Museum will amaze people of all ages.
+A world renowned center of research, the specimens on display at London’s Natural History Museum will amaze people of all ages.
 Included in the collection are dinosaur skeletons, as well as specimens collected by Charles Darwin.
 This world-class museum is geared towards educating school aged children.
 Your infant will likely be too young to properly enjoy the exhibits, but the sights and sounds will keep their attention.

 We only write about destinations we have personally visited with our family.
 This post contains compensated links.